Reinventing HR as a centre of excellence for building innovation and agility

 When senior executive sponsors bring me in to help build an innovative agile organisation, one of the first things we do together is bring on board one or more internal change champions who already have, or have a natural inclination to develop, a ‘2D3D’ innovative mindset.

 When people adopt a ‘2D3D’ innovative mindset they naturally and automatically respect, value and actively seek out the different perspectives of others.
 A 2D3D mindset is one that recognises that each of us only ever has a biased, one-sided 2D perspective on the bigger picture 3D reality.

-Reinventing HR as a centre of excellence for building innovation and agility involves HR making the shift from ‘inspection/compliance’ to ‘assurance’ as the natural home for key instigators with the desire and drive to develop the systemic adoption of innovative mindsets throughout the organisation.
+Reinventing HR as a centre of excellence for building innovation and agility involves HR making the shift from ‘inspection/compliance’ to ‘assurance’ as the focal point for cultivating the capacity of internal change champions to encourage the systemic adoption of 2D3D mindsets throughout the organisation.